-I have always been interested in therapy and how it works after I experienced it for myself in my twenties.
+I have always been interested in therapy and how it works after I experienced it for several years myself in my twenties.
 After completing my psychology degree I worked for Naval Welfare offering emotional support by telephone to Naval Personnel and their families, and also trained as a volunteer bereavement counsellor working primarily with children.

 These experiences led me to want to train professionally as a counsellor.
 I did this whilst I worked in a voluntary organisation which supported families with young children.
 Here I facilitated training days that included assertiveness, counselling skills, parenting skills, stress management and relaxation, and building self esteem.

 I am a qualified psychotherapist Registered with the United Kingdom Council of Psychotherapists and work to their Code of Ethics.